MrTusarRX/instagram-reels-download/README.md

 ## What it can do
 - Download Instagram Reels in high quality (single URLs)
 - Transcribe Reels with OpenAI Whisper (shows language, duration, word count)
+- Upload your own video/audio to transcribe (no Instagram required)
 - Copy transcripts or download as TXT/SRT
 - Bulk mode: paste many URLs, see progress, and download transcripts as a ZIP
 - URL cleaning removes tracking params automatically